 The following resources are provided by the United States Department of Agriculture's Center for Nutrition Policy and Promotion.
 For more information, visit www.choosemyplate.gov.

-- Meeting Your MyPlate Goals on a Budget
+- Meeting Your MyPlate Goals on a Budget.pdf

 Campus food drives will be held throughout the year, as needed, to keep the pantry stocked.
 Associated Student Government will annually donate a portion of the goods raised from the fall Can the Bods competition to Corky's Cupboard.
 However, we will accept donations year-round.
 If you would like to donate items to the pantry, we kindly ask that you donate items that fall into our donation wish list categories listed below.
 Donations can be dropped off in the Center for Student Involvement.
 Individuals wishing to make monetary donations to the pantry may do so by following the steps below.

-In spring 2014, the potential need to provide food assistance to Emporia State students was brought before the Student Affairs Council.
+In Spring 2014, the potential need to provide food assistance to Emporia State students was brought before the Student Affairs Council.
 The Center for Student Involvement (CSI) and Student Wellness volunteered to lead this initiative.
-Staff from these two departments, along with the Associated Student Government president and vice president, began meeting regularly to develop a plan.
-In April, on-campus students were invited to participate in a food security survey (796 invitations sent).
-While the response rate was low (5%, 40 responses), the results indicated that some students are food insecure, meaning they may not have the resources necessary for an adequate daily intake of food, or may not always know where their next meal may come from.
+Staff from these two departments, along with the Associated Student Government President and Vice President, began meeting regularly to develop a plan.
+In the Fall of 2014, Corky’s Cupboard opened, and since then, it has given over 65,000 services, and served over 1000 different students.

 - 42% of respondents indicated that at some point in the current academic year while classes were in session, they skipped a meal because they did not have enough money to buy food